 Doomed.
 You haven’t got a clue what the thrifty ones are asking of you.
 Your reselling side-hustle vanishes quicker than the dream began.
 Cursed.
 You’re now stuck with that meaningless office job forever … ever … ever …

-So maybe that’s a slightly dramatic opening to a simple question, but more often than not the answer feels like it’s some sort of magic key into the world of old clothing retail.
+A slightly dramatic opening to a simple question, sure, but more often than not the answer feels like it’s some sort of magic key into the world of old clothing retail.
 People really care.
 But it isn’t exactly random, because the kind of stitching manufacturers used through the decades is often an important indicator to what era its from.

 To simplify it, look at the sleeves on the t-shirt you’re wearing now.
 Does it have two strands of thread running around the opening or is there one?
 Double or single.
 If it has two, chances are good it’s a newer shirt (late-‘90s and beyond).
 If there’s one, it’s older, likely vintage.

 [clearly labeled 1994, this vintage Champion tee is a no-brainer to date]

 Now of course this isn’t a perfect way of modeling the age of clothing, but it’s a start.
 It is the easiest, however, which is why it’s become such an important question people ask when verifying the legitimacy of an item.
 Think about strolling down the aisle in a thrift store.
 If you’ve only got a few minutes to spare, simply glancing at the unending ocean of sleeves is one way to make quick work of the section.
 Depending on your location, one or two older shirts are bound to catch your eye without a whole lot of mental strain on your end.

 Why people care so much is a whole other issue.
 Seeing one straight line around the sleeve or bottom hem isn’t as common, which gives the shirt more value to the overall picture of collectible clothing.
 Less means rare.
 Rare means desired.
 Desired means valuable.
 Pretty easy Econ 101 if someone’s in it for the extra monthly income.